WAP-Industries/NigBot/README.md

 discord bot primarily used for fetching images of black men
+*!search has been deprecated because some blackcunt abused it